erosb/json-sKema/README.md

 _json-Skema is a [Json Schema](https://json-schema.org/) validator library for the Java Virtual Machine.
 It implements the [draft 2020-12](https://json-schema.org/draft/2020-12/json-schema-validation.html) specification._

+Are you new to JSON Schema?
+Get started with [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/)!

 ## Installation

 ### Maven